emstar-en/STUNIR/stunir_pack_spec_v0.md

 - an **attestation bundle** binding pipeline steps to digests,
 - (optionally) the relevant **inputs** (e.g., the spec) needed to audit upstream.

 A pack MAY also include other blobs, but **v0 does not assume that downstream runtime outputs are baked into the pack**.
-A normal STUNIR conversational UX can materialize code/binaries/outputs wherever the user asks; attestation artifacts are the primary audit object.

 A pack may be represented as:
-- a **directory tree** (e.g., in a repo checkout), or
+- a **directory tree**, or
 - an **archive** of that tree (e.g., a `.zip`).

-This spec defines:
-- a canonical on-disk directory layout,
-- a canonical content-addressed object store,
-- a canonical **root attestation** (bootstrap + inventory),
-- verification requirements,
-- deterministic archive recommendations.

 #### 1. Terminology
 - **Blob**: a byte string.